celo-org/docs/docs/getting-started/alfajores-testnet/faucet.md

 :::

 Getting an account is really being given or generating a public-private keypair.
 This gives you control of balances accessible with the address corresponding to that key.
 For CELO, this is a native balance stored at the account whose address matches your key.
-For Celo Dollars, an ERC-20 token, the StableCoin smart contract maintains in its storage a mapping of the balance of each address.
+For Celo Dollars, an ERC-20 token, the Mento Stablecoin smart contract maintains in its storage a mapping of the balance of each address.

 ### Get an Invitation Code